-(formerly CO SCI 488 Security+ Certification Preparation) Prerequisite: CO SCI 487 or CIS 210 | Lecture: 2 hrs, Lab: 2 hrs
+Prerequisite: CO SCI 487 or CIS 210 | Lecture: 2 hours

+Lab: 2 hours

 Students learn the concepts of computer and network-security and gain skills necessary to apply knowledge of security concepts, tolls, and procedures to react to security incidents, and guard against the security risks.
 At the end of the course students are prepared for the CopmpTIA Security+certification exam.